In the process of telling your story and exploring your emotions, you may have already identified losses that resulted from the miscarriage.

 Although this is a difficult step, you may feel a certain amount of relief when you’re able to put a name to the loss(es) you’ve experienced.
 You can use the space below to identify your losses.

 Identifying and acknowledging your loss(es) is important.
 Deciding to accept and resolve them is even more important.
 The decision to accept and resolve the loss(es) you identified above is a decision to grieve them.

-And the decision to grieve your losses is a decision to feel pain.
+And the decision to grieve your losses after miscarriage is a decision to feel pain.